AHN can help you manage this challenging time and ensure that this is still a joyous and beautiful experience for your family.

 No – having Coronavirus will not change your birth plan.

 Yes – it’s still safe to get pregnant.
 However, you should reach out to your OB or fertility specialist for more details.
-Some fertility procedures may be considered elective and could be cancelled.
-While this is frustrating, it’s out of safety concerns for you and our staff.

 Call your OB for additional details.
 They will care for you virtually or over the phone.
 After you have a confirmed negative test and your quarantine has been lifted, standard care can resume.
-My pregnancy and childbirth classes were cancelled.

 You are not alone.
 AHN has an outstanding program that helps new moms cope with postpartum depression and anxiety.